.jpg)

 Morning:

-Start your day with a coffee and light breakfast at Cup of Joe, or enjoy a hearty brunch at the area’s newest diner: Patton.
+Start your day with a coffee and at Cup of Joe.
 For a relaxing paddle, head to Big Woods Lake.
 After that, hit the disc golf course—Cedar Falls is home to Iowa’s first course and now has three to choose from.

 Disc Golf at Big Woods Lake